Nimsara2001/wholesale_mangement_system/README.md

 ## Setup

 1. Clone the repository
-2. run the `WholesaleDB.sql` file in your MySQL database
+2. run the `WholesaleDB_Script.sql` file in your MySQL database
 3. change the database connection details in the `DbConnection.java` file
 4. run the project